 - Women and LGBTQ+ people’s representation in politics

 - The European Parliament: elections, internal politics and policies

 - German and French politics

 Isabelle has appeared live on Sky News to speak about German elections and British EU politics.

 Isabelle has also given an interview on BBC 4.
-In addition, she has written pieces for The Conversation on German politics, the LSE’s Brexit blog and the PSA’s Political Insight blog (on the British Labour Party).
+In addition, she has written pieces for The Conversation on German politics, done a podcast for The UK in a Changing Europe on the 2021 German elections, written a piece for the LSE’s Brexit blog and the PSA’s Political Insight blog (on the British Labour Party).